chwalters/documentation/signals.md

-# Signals
+[Signals]

+**-------**

-A signal is an input event triggered by a synapse.
-When a signal is caught, Kalliope runs attached neurons of the synapse.
+A Signal is an input event triggered by a synapse.
+When a signal is caught, Intelora runs attached neurons of the synapse.

-The syntax is the following
+The syntax is the following:

 ```yml
 signals:
     - signal_type: parameter
 ```

-Or
+Or it can be:

 ```yml
 signals:
     - signal_type: